This honey-sweetened, grain-free strawberry shortcake is a healthy twist on a classic treat everyone is sure to enjoy!

 - Whisk together dry ingredients, then cut in butter until evenly crumbled.

 - Stir in honey and eggs until well combined.

 - Roll about 2 tablespoons of dough into a ball.
 Place on the prepared cookie sheet and gently press down until about 1-inch thick.

 - Bake for 12 minutes, or until golden brown on the edges.

 For the Toppings

-- Place hand beaters and a freezer-safe bowl in the freezer for about 1/2 hour.
+- Place hand beaters and a freezer-safe bowl in the freezer for about 1/2 hour (put them in when you begin the biscuits, and they'll be chilled by the time you're ready to whip the cream).
 When chilled, pour in the whipping cream.
 Beat on high for a few minutes or until it starts to stand in peaks.
 Add in a few tablespoons of honey and beat again to mix well.